MugiDEV/Finerflips/README.md

 - `/FF help` - Shows the help message containing all the subcommands and their usage
 - `/FF toggle` - Enables the mod to return a list of suggested items to flip whenever one is found.
 - Discord - https://discord.gg/UjYyqgcfFK
+- So far we know pizza client is incompatible!!

 # We are not liable for any coins you lost by buying items without checking, flips aren't always perfect